khun-elle/Data_Mining_HW4/HW4.md

     ## [13] 0.5230126  0.02430097 2.046888 125
     ## [14] 0.5128806  0.04341637 2.007235 219

-## How to get the product recommenddation rules?
+## How to get the product recommendation rules?

 ### High-confidence rules